ioayoub/WCS_0924-HTML-CSS-Welcome-on-board/README.md

 ## Demo

-You can view the project by opening the `index.html` file in your browser.
+You can view the project by opening the `index.html` file in your browser or by following this link: [Bienvenue à bord](https://ioayoub.github.io/WCS_0924-HTML-CSS-Welcome-on-board/src/index.html)

 ## Project Structure